kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `hostPortBindings`: The port spec strings that the service declared (as defined in [ContainerConfig.usedPorts][containerconfig_usedports]), mapped to the port on the host machine where the port has been bound to.
 This allows you to make requests to a service running in Kurtosis by making requests to a port on your local machine.
 If a port was not bound to a host machine port, it will not be present in the map (and if no ports were bound to host machine ports, the map will be empty).

 ### addService(ServiceID serviceId,  Func(String ipAddr, [SharedPath][sharedpath] sharedDirectory) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
-Convenience wrapper around [NetworkContext.addServiceToPartition][networkcontext_addservicetopartition], that adds the service to the default partition.
-Note that if the network has been repartitioned and the default partition doesn't exist anymore, this method will fail.
+Convenience wrapper around [EnclaveContext.addServiceToPartition][enclavecontext_addservicetopartition], that adds the service to the default partition.
+Note that if the enclave has been repartitioned and the default partition doesn't exist anymore, this method will fail.

 ### getServiceContext(ServiceID serviceId) -\> [ServiceContext][servicecontext]
-Gets relevant information about a service (identified by the given service ID) that is running in the network.
+Gets relevant information about a service (identified by the given service ID) that is running in the enclave.

 **Args**